beta-j/TryHackMe-Rooms/AoC 2023 - SideQuest 1 - The Return of the Yeti.md

 ### Part 4 - Decrypting and Replaying a RDP Session ###

 From the Powershell output we just got to examine, we can see that the attacker retrieved a PFX certificate file and converted the contents *_to_* base64.
 We can simply copy the cleartext output of this operation and convert it back *from* base64 to recreate the pfx file.
 An easy way of doing this is to use [Cyberchef](https://gchq.github.io/CyberChef/) with the **From Base64** Recipe element.
-Just paste the copied base64 string in the **Input** box and then click on the *Save* icon on the Output box to save the resulting output to a pfx file - which we are going to call `certificate.pfx`.
+Just paste the copied base64 string in the **Input** box and then click on the *Save* icon on the Output box to save the resulting output to a PFX file - which we are going to call `certificate.pfx`.

 ![image](https://github.com/beta-j/TryHackMe-Rooms/assets/60655500/7d273931-4096-4fb7-bbb1-44f421ddae88)

-Now we can use this certificate file ro decrypt the RDP traffic in Wireshark similarly to what we did to decrypt the WiFi traffic in [Part 3](#part-3---decrypting-and-analysing-wifi-traffic).
+Now we can use this reconstructed certificate file to decrypt the RDP traffic in Wireshark similarly to what we did to decrypt the WiFi traffic in [Part 3](#part-3---decrypting-and-analysing-wifi-traffic).
 In Wireshark go to **Edit** > **Preferences** > **Protocols** > **TLS** and click on the **Edit** button next to *RSA keys list*.
 For port enter `3389` which is the standard RDP port, for protocol enter `tpkt`, for the *Key File* browse to the `certificate.pfx` file we just created and for the *Password* enter `mimikatz` since this is the default password applied by Mimikatz when using it to extract certificates.

 ![image](https://github.com/beta-j/TryHackMe-Rooms/assets/60655500/39233703-eba9-43de-a0f4-b04563b4f491)